#Agility and the Art of Peace

 The #waterfall – #agile controversy

 Something has happened in my time-lines on twitter and linkedin.
 I’m not sure how to make sense of it, but I think it is a remarkable phenomenon.
 I follow a lot of thought leaders in both the agile and the project management world.
 The tone of the responses made by those in the project management community are becoming more and more hostile towards the agile way of working.
-Most of the comments are focussed on waterfall versus short iterations with potential shippable products and, of course the conclusion, that some things can’twasbe done in such a short time-frame.
+Most of the comments are focussed on waterfall versus short iterations with potential shippable products and, of course the conclusion, that some things can’tbe done in such a short time-frame.

 I can understand that prophecies from the agile world about many project managers that will loose their jobs are not pleasant to hear, and are threatening when you have build your professional identity around one single profession.
 But still the tone of voice is disturbing because it closes the dialogue.
 One that could lead you to a much deeper understanding of both worlds.
 Now let me clarify something about the agile mindset, because it is much more that abandoning waterfall.
 It is about: